 steps) in a non-specified way.
 If you want to control the step size

-you must experimentally tune the value of arg
+you must experimentally tune the value of arg.
+Returns true if

 the step finished a collection cycle.